tmussa1/independent-study/README.md

 A little background in HTTP will also be useful since it is the protocol that REST uses to transport messages across the wire.
 Components of an HTTP request can be the following

-- Content type – format of content which can be one of the non-exhaustive list of
+- **Content type** – format of content which can be one of the non-exhaustive list of
   - HTML, CSS, JavaScript
   - JSON, XML
   - Binary, blobs
-- Content length – size of content
+- **Content length** – size of content
-- Authorization – the party’s details used by the server to verify permission
+- **Authorization** – the party’s details used by the server to verify permission
-- Accept – supported format for response.
+- **Accept** – supported format for response.
 It can be one or more of the types listed above
-- Cookies – information about user saved by browsers
+- **Cookies** – additional information about user saved by browsers

-### REST stands for Representational State Transfer and the bullet points constitute what it means to be RESTful.
+REST stands for Representational State Transfer and the bullet points below constitute what it means to be RESTful.

-- Client/server separation - The universal rule of application development is enforcing loose coupling and high cohesion.
+- **Client/server separation** - The universal rule of application development is enforcing loose coupling and high cohesion.
 In a modular architecture, components can change their internal implementations as long as their API (See - [Application Programming Interface](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/)) remains stable.
 REST lends itself to be the defacto standard for client/server communication by defining clear boundaries between a consumer and the producer.
 The server can be consumed by